Bryan Kilgallin's mental health

 Journal article

 After I had my breakdown, I found attending groups like art classes and badminton assisted me and brought great enjoyment and helped with the challenges of living with mental health problems.
-These groups had been block funded, but with the advent of the NDIS, this block funding had been withdrawn and put into the pool of NDIS funding.
+These groups had been block funded, but with the advent of the NDIS, this block funding was withdrawn and put into the pool of NDIS funding.
 To keep accessing these supports that had made a difference in my life, I had to try and access individual funding through the NDIS.

 Administrative Appeals Tribunal